Today’s featured plant is the Common Dandelion, Taraxacum officinale.

 Dandelion flowers, leaves and seeds are relished by an assortment of wildlife.
 As an early nectar source, the flowers are vital to bees and other pollinators.
 The greens are relished by cute and fuzzy bunnies, as well as farm animals such as goats, pigs and horses.

 Many of us have heard of eating dandelion greens.
 They are best in spring, before the flowers bloom.
 As the season progresses, the leaves become more bitter.
 You can use them as a salad green, or in cooking as you would spinach.
 The book Dandelion Medicine gives directions for dandelion biscuits, dandelion leaf pesto, dandelion green stir-fry and a host of other recipes.
 Healing Wise dandelion recipes include soups, dip and beer.
 Dandelion “coffee” can be made from the roasted roots.
-You can even make “noodles” from the stems – although I have not tried this.
+You can even make “noodles” from the stems.
+(Tried this – *not a yummy*. maybe I did something wrong?)
 I have made dandelion wine and cookies, and eaten the greens cooked and raw (and for breakfast this morning).
 My goal this season is to try at least three new dandelion recipes, and make another batch of wine.
 (Read more about harvesting and using dandelion roots.)

 Medicinal Uses of Common Dandelion